Comparing TensorFlow, PyTorch, and OpenCV for Computer Vision

 1.2.
 Importance of Choosing the Right Framework

-Selecting the appropriate framework for computer vision projects is crucial for achieving optimal performance and efficiency.
+Selecting the appropriate framework for computer vision development is crucial for achieving optimal performance and efficiency.
 The right framework can significantly impact the development process, scalability, and the final output of the project.

 • Factors to consider when choosing a framework include: